 Mary Su was elected in 2006, 2010 and again in 2014 to serve on the Walnut City Council and was chosen by her fellow Council Members to serve as Mayor in 2009, 2012, and again in 2017/2018.
-Council Member Mary Su has just completed her third term as Mayor of Walnut in April 2013.
+Council Member Mary Su has just completed her third term as Mayor in July of 2018.
 Mary is the first Asian female to have been elected to Walnut’s City Council and the first Asian female to serve as the City’s Mayor.
 Prior to being elected to the City Council she served as Chairperson of Walnut’s Parks and Recreation Commission.

 Mary Su was twice elected the first female to serve as President of the Chinese-American Elected Officials (CEO) organization for the Los Angeles region, serving in this position 2009-2011.

 Mary Su was born in Taiwan and immigrated to the United States in 1982.
 She attended Pasadena Community College, were she graduated with an A.A. degree in Business.
 She then attended California State University, Los Angeles, where she graduated with a B.A. degree in Business Information Systems.
 Following graduation from college she commenced her business career in real estate and export-import trade.

-In 1988, Mary, her husband Luki, and son Scott moved to Walnut, where they have been residents for the past 24 years.
-Mary’s son Scott graduated from Walnut High School, the University of California, San Diego and is now a Ph.D. student in Clinical Psychology.
+In 1988, Mary, her husband Luki, and son Scott moved to Walnut, where they have been residents for the past 30 years.
+Mary’s son Scott graduated from Walnut High School, the University of California, San Diego and is currently a Clinical Psychology Doctor.

 Mary has been active in Walnut civic and educational organizations for more than 20 years.
 In 1997 she co-founded the Chinese-American Parents Association of the Walnut Valley Unified School District (CAPA-WVUSD), for which she has served as the Chairperson since its founding.
 Mary created the Sister School and Cultural Exchange Program between the Walnut Valley and Shanghai Bao Shan School District.
 Mary also served as President of the Chinese-American Association of Walnut (CAAW) in 2001 and 2002.